zenpho/LXR/README.md

 Sonic Potions LXR Drumsynth Firmware
 ====================================
+**This version uses 'zenpho' branch.
+Forked from version by [brendanclarke](http://github.com/brendanclarke/LXR/tree/custom-develop-patload-envmod).
+See changelog for more info.**

 The LXR is a digital drum synthesizer based on the 32-bit Cortex-M4 processor and an Atmega644 8-bit CPU.
 Developed by Julian Schmidt.

     The 'front' folder contains the AVR code